Study in Australia: complete guide for international students

 1. Attend orientation activities

 Attending orientation activities at your college or university is a must!
-Not only will it help you prepare for starting your study, it’s also a unique chance to meet your new classmates.
+Not only will it help you prepare for starting your study, it’s also a unique chance to meet your new classmates, Student Ambassadors and join a Peer Mentoring Program.
 It’s also worth getting involved in orientation activities for new international students in your city.
 For example, in Adelaide, you can check out the Welcome Dinner Project, where you can meet locals over a delicious meal.

 2. Be proactive in organising group plans